 8:425 If deathsick man X says I owe him a dinar or a dirham, and Y says he does, then he’s made to swear, if he doesn’t swear then he owes both, if he does swear he only owes dirham and not dinar.
 Similarly for everything makeel or mawzoon, like if he says I owe him a tub of oil or butt8er.

+8:438 if man says take this trust and hide it in this house, but not in that house, then he hides it in that house, is he liable?
+Yes.
+But istiḥsān is that if they are two rooms near to each other then I astaqbih to make him liable, but two different houses or cities then the separation is clear.

 8:441 If a man has a item for safekeeping, then his house catches on fire, so he takes his stuff out to his neighbor’s, and takes out the safekept item as well, is he liable?
 No, by istiḥsān, because it’s just a case of necessity (3udhr).
 Same if he was on a baot and it was sinking so he takes item out and hands it to someone to take.

 8:451 if a man borrows an animal saying ill carry this weight of wheat on it, but then carries the same weight of a different item, then the animal goes lame, is he liable?
 Istiḥsān no.

+8:453 istihsan, landowner cant kick guy out until plants mature.

 8:455 if a man borrows an animal then comes to return but doesn’t find anyone so ties it up to the house then it gets lost, by qiyas he’s liable, but by istiḥsān nah

+8:469 wasaya from a Ghulam who is mature but is not suitable from mudabbara or other things is that it is batil, except that if mudabbar if his owner dies his freedom isn’t undone and he works for him value.
+But istiḥsān in wasaya of Ghulam who reaches manhood but you see no goodness in him, then if there is wasiya for tadbeer or something else, then blla blab la, and wasiya is not same as other things because we have AATHAAR from shurayh and al-sha3bi.

 8:475 if someone is ma7joor but wants to do umra, then by istiḥsān ok because of the difference of opinion regarding whether or not 1 umra is obligatory

+8:499 if owner commands slave to go buy something for him for a dirham, then by qiyas this is permission to trade, but AH and AY and M all istiḥsān that this is not permission to trade.

 8:523 if man allows his slavewoman to trade, then have sex and she has child, then qiyas is that she still be able to trade.
 But abu hanifa said by istiḥsān she goes under hijr, and any trade after that not valid.
 And AY and M agree.

 When it was mudabbara, then there was no hijr imposed in same situation.